by Todd Walker

 I bought two food grade 55 gallon barrels months ago.
 One was for the DRG Compost Tumbler.
 I finally turned the other one into a rain barrel.
 The problem is that this white barrel against a red brick wall stuck out like a red fox in a chicken coop.

 Camouflage was needed.
+Keep in mind this for our front yard not a war zone.
 We’ll cover that later.

 Tools and material needed